ObjectPascal-Community/1brc-ObjectPascal/entries/ikelaiah/README.md

 * Encapsulate process in a class.
 * Updated the rounding method as per the latest `README.md` in the 1BRC GitHub page.

+* 1.6
+* Revision release - Sequential approach.
+6-8 mins on my Inspiron 15 7510 laptop (a little improvements on speed).
+* Read input file in chunks and process each chunk line by line.
+This saves approx 30 - 40 seconds.

 ## License

 This project is licensed under the MIT License - see the LICENSE.md file for details